 Contract Note is a daily general of your transaction with the broker.
-In this article we are going to discuss about contact note.
-Why contract note is important?
-What we should check in contact note?
-Comparison of contract note between full service broker and discount broker?
+In this article, we are going to discuss about contact note.
+Why the contract note is important?
+What we should check-in contact note?
+Comparison of contract note between a full-service broker and a discount broker?
 How can we save money if we switch to discount broker.

 The contract note is the daily trading information from your broker.
-This will give you a clear visibility on your transaction executed on the exchange with a reference number.
-Which can be used to cross check the details with the exchanges in case of any discrepancy.
+This will give you clear visibility on your transaction executed on the exchange with a reference number.
+Which can be used to cross-check the details with the exchanges in case of any discrepancy.
 Thus Contract Note is bridging document between you and stock exchange.

 Your contract note has broker Information which include SEBI registration No, Clearing No, Trading no, CMBP ID, Signature of Authorized Signatory or Digital Signature in Electronic format, bylaws and regulations pertaining to Arbitration, your PAN number and personal information.
 All these information should be review.

 Most importantly, you can see how much brokerage and other service charges are applied on your transaction as it shows:

 You should check the number of orders you have given and how many of them are executed and at what price.
 This is your end of the day transaction snapshot so it will give you details on the net amount receivable or payable information.

 It is clearly displayed in your contract note how much brokerage you pay per transaction.
 However to let you know, as per SEBI guidelines, your broker can charge max 2.5% on the higher side and 0.01 Rs on the lower side.
 Now it's up to your broker how much brokerage he charges to you.
 Other than brokerage another factor which can vary is transaction charges.
 All other charges are standard and the broker doesn't have any control over them.